temporalio/documentation/CONTRIBUTING.md

 ### Snipsync

-To preview [snipsync](https://github.com/temporalio/snipsync) snippets like this:
+In the documentation files, [snipsync](https://github.com/temporalio/snipsync) snippets appear like this:

 ```
 <!--SNIPSTART typescript-hello-client -->